chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

-We are particularly interested in ensuring that the mutual authentication done during a TLS handshake (most recently specified in {{?RFC8446}}) on a transport service that handles RPC traffic can be recognized and used by RPC consumers for securely authenticating the communicating RPC peers.
+We are particularly interested in ensuring that the mutual authentication done during a TLS handshake (most recently specified in {{?RFC8446}}) on a transport service that handles RPC traffic can be recognized and used by Upper-Layer Protocols for securely authenticating the communicating RPC peers.

-{{Section 7 of RFC5929}} identifies a set of API characteristics that RPC and its underlying transport provide to RPC consumers.
+{{Section 7 of RFC5929}} identifies a set of API characteristics that RPC and its underlying transport provide to such protocols.

 ## TLS Channel Binding

-{{!RFC5929}} defines several TLS channel binding types that RPC consumers can use to determine whether appropriate security is available and in place to protect RPC transactions that continue to use insecure RPC auth flavors such as AUTH_SYS.
+{{!RFC5929}} defines several TLS channel binding types that Upper-Layer Protocol implementations can use to determine whether appropriate security is in place to protect RPC transactions that continue to use insecure RPC auth flavors such as AUTH_SYS.

 When used with a Certificate handshake message, the 'tls-server-end-point' channel binding type